rdsea/bigdataincidentanalytics/REASONING.md

 #### Importance of abstraction

 Monitoring of today's distributed systems involves a lot of complexity.
-In practice, no two systems are equal and given two companies the requirements usually differ greatly.
+In practice, no two systems are equal and given two companies the requirements will usually differ greatly.
 As a consequence there is no silver bullet or an off-the-shelf solution suitable for all systems.
 This is especially true for Big Data applications.
 In order to avoid chaos and gain observability into these applications, it is important to keep up a certain level of abstraction.

 When it comes to the reasoning about which set of event(s) led to a certain outcome, it doesn't play a crucial role, whether the system or parts of the system are self-hosted or deployed in the Cloud, as long as we are able to gather the relevant information about a certain symptom leading to an incident.
 Consider the following example: the Flink component indicates that there are no records coming from the MQTT Broker.
 This is an actual symptom that we ought to be made aware of, because the constant processing of sensor data is crucial for meeting SLAs and SLOs.
 The cause, in our case the MQTT broker not delivering data, can potentially be one of myriad issues.
 From the reasoning perspective, it doesn't necessarily matter how the broker has been deployed.
 Maybe the broker instance has been restarted; maybe there is a temporary network outage; maybe the Cloud environment does its job at being elastic and redistributes the load.
 The important thing here is the ability to capture the issue at Flink and clearly pointing the cause to the MQTT broker.

 ### Pipeline Component

-As you will see, the term *pipeline component* gets used a lot in the monitoring/reasoning parts.
+As we will see, the term *pipeline component* gets used a lot in the monitoring/reasoning parts.
 In order to maintain abstraction, this term refers to a component which is part of the whole Big Data pipeline and has a clear function.
 For example, in the very first diagram Flink is a pipeline component, while the user-defined job, the jobmanager and task managers are simply parts of that component.

 ### Signal